 Also recorded by Bobbby Vee (1969), Leonard Nimoy (1969).

 From the wiki: “‘I Just Can’t Help Believing’ is a song written by Barry Mann and Cynthia Weil.
 The song was most successful after it was recorded by B.J.
 Thomas and released by him as a single in 1970.
 It went to #9 on the Billboard Hot 100 singles chart, and spent one week at #1 on the Easy Listening (adult contemporary) chart.
-Earlier versions were recorded and released as album tracks by Barry Mann (composer), Bobby Vee and Leonard Nimoy.
+The first recording and single release was by the song’s co-writer, Barry Mann, in 1968 (with no apparent chart success), and as album tracks in 1969 by Bobby Vee, and Leonard Nimoy.